pkgw/rc-stickynote/README.md

 vagrant ssh -c "cd /vagrant/semi-pi-gen && sudo STAGE_LIST='stage0 stage1 stage2' ./build.sh"
 ```

-This will output the image file in `semi-pi-gen/deploy/YYYY-MM-DD-rc-stickynote-lite.img`,
+This will output the image file in
-where the `YYYY-MM-DD` corresponds to today’s date.
+`semi-pi-gen/deploy/YYYY-MM-DD-rc-stickynote.img`, where the `YYYY-MM-DD`
+corresponds to today’s date.
+This command does not automatically rebuild the
+custom software, so make sure to rebuild beforehand if needed.

 To rebuild a new image with updated configuration or stickynote executables,
 you can modify the `STAGE_LIST` in the above command to contain just `stage2`.